mssrinivas/go-producer-consumer-v2/README.md

             | Q-2 |  -> consumer-2
             | Q-3 |  -> consumer-3

-        If we parition Queue into 4 parts, the consumer assignment is a follows

-            | Q-1 |  -> consumer-1
-            | Q-2 |  -> consumer-2
-            | Q-3 |  -> consumer-3
-            | Q-4 |  -> consumer-1

-        If we parition Queue into 6 parts, the consumer assignment is a follows

-            | Q-1 |  -> consumer-1
-            | Q-2 |  -> consumer-2
-            | Q-3 |  -> consumer-3
-            | Q-4 |  -> consumer-1
-            | Q-5 |  -> consumer-2
-            | Q-6 |  -> consumer-3

   5. Implement a locking strategy during a record consumption on the queue to avoid multiple consumers reading from the same queue/channel/partition.
+Lock the Queue paritition when a consumer is ready to poll the record and release once done.
   6. Send an acknowlegement back to Queue service once the record is successfully consumed and written to the database.